-3.41 The duty under the Community Care Act 1990 to provide residential accommodation to some adults over 18 years old who through age, illness, disability or any other circumstances are in need of care and attention which would otherwise be unavailable to them, also rests with Cumbria County Council.
+3.61 The duty under the Community Care Act 1990 to provide residential accommodation to some adults over 18 years old who through age, illness, disability or any other circumstances are in need of care and attention which would otherwise be unavailable to them, also rests with Cumbria County Council.
 Extra care housing can include a range of housing types but a common principle is that it provides independent living accommodation with a level of support equivalent to that of a care home.

-3.42 Extra Care housing is defined by the Chartered Institute of Housing as homes that are part of purpose-built schemes, or have been remodelled, to provide a barrierfree environment which facilitates mobility and access for those with mobility issues including frail older people.
-In Cumbria, Extra Care Housing is a broad spectrum ranging from the creation of purpose-built schemes with flats built to full disability standard with a dedicated care team on site 24 hours a day, 365 days a year, to additional home care and community support provided to existing sheltered housing schemes, underpinned with a close working relationship with Housing Management Services.

-- 3.43 There are currently two extra care housing schemes in Carlisle: - Burnside Court, Stanwix (44 flats for people with care needs) is provided by Anchor Housing; and - Heysham Gardens, Morton (40 flats for people with care needs as part of a larger scheme) is provided by Eden Housing Association. - 3.44 Combined these provide 84 flats for extra care housing within the district.
+- 3.62 Extra Care housing is defined by the Chartered Institute of Housing as homes that are part of purpose-built schemes, or have been remodelled, to provide a barrier-free environment which facilitates mobility and access for those with mobility issues including frail older people.
+In Cumbria, Extra Care Housing is a broad spectrum ranging from the creation of purpose-built schemes with flats built to full disability standard with a dedicated care team on site 24 hours a day, 365 days a year, to additional home care and community support provided to existing sheltered housing schemes, underpinned with a close working relationship with Housing Management Services. - 3.63 There are currently four extra care housing schemes in Carlisle and one under development in Brampton: - Burnside Court, Stanwix (43 units for people with care needs) is provided by Anchor Housing; - Heysham Gardens, Morton (60 units for people with care needs as part of a larger scheme) is provided by Eden Housing Association; - Sycamore House (8 units focussed towards younger adults with disability) is provided by Impact Housing Association; - Lister House (12 units focussed towards younger adults with disability) is provided by Impact Housing Association; and - Brampton (38 units) is to be provided by Impact Housing Association. - 3.64 Combined these provide 161 units for extra care housing within the district.

-- 3.45 The County Council's Commissioning Strategy for Older People and their Carers 2010-2019 states how it will seek to put in place services to support the increasing number of older people in the county and achieve the best possible outcomes for them.
+3.65 The County Council's Commissioning Strategy for Older People and their Carers 2010-2019 states how it will seek to put in place services to support the increasing number of older people in the county and achieve the best possible outcomes for them.
 It describes how it wishes to reshape and modernise services for older people to provide choice and independence for as long as possible.
-An important part of achieving this is to provide increased opportunities for older people with care and support needs to be supported in extra care housing. - 3.46 The County Council's Extra Care Strategy makes projection of need for additional Extra Care housing in Carlisle District based upon an independent analysis of need provided by "Planning 4Care" (2009).
-This projects that 340 Extra Care units would be needed in Carlisle District by 2019 to meet need. - 3.47 The table below shows the projected overall requirement for extra care housing in Carlisle District (with an equal 50:50 ratio of sale and rented provision).
+An important part of achieving this is to provide increased opportunities for older people with care and support needs to be supported in extra care housing.

+- 3.66 The County Council's Extra Care Strategy makes projection of need for additional Extra Care housing in Carlisle District based upon an independent analysis of need provided by "Planning 4Care" (2009).
+This projects that 340 Extra Care units would be needed in Carlisle District by 2019 to meet need. - 3.67 The table below shows the projected overall requirement versus current supply for extra care housing in Key Service Centres within Carlisle district.